The timing of a refund depends in part on several factors:

 - Sources of financial aid.

-- Date(s) that financial aid is moved out of pending status and applied to a student’s account.
+- Date(s) that financial aid is moved out of pending status and disbursed to a student’s account.

 - Whether the account is eligible for a financial aid refund, overpayment refund, Federal Student Aid (Title IV) refund, or a refund after withdrawing from the University.

 - Whether the student has set up a direct deposit eRefund account.
-During the first three weeks of each term, we only process eRefunds; we do not begin to review the refund eligibility of students without eRefund accounts until the end of the third week of a term or later (with the exception of Title IV refunds - see below).
+During the first four weeks of each start of the term, we only process eRefunds; we do not begin to review the refund eligibility of students without eRefund accounts until the end of the fourth week of a term or later (with the exception of Title IV refunds - see below).

 Financial Aid Refunds